Admission Frequently Asked Questions

-- We are delighted to announce that we are able to offer personalized on-campus visits!
-You can register for an on-campus visit here.
+- You can register for an on-campus visit here.

 - We are happy to offer live virtual visits during this time, which include a video meeting with an admissions counselor, a virtual tour of campus, and a video meeting with current Creighton students.
 You can register for a virtual campus visit here.

 For more information on how we are keeping the Creighton community safe, please see the measures we are taking in this COVID-19 care overview.

 2. How will immunization records be reviewed?
 With the influx of people visiting healthcare providers, are we more flexible with our deadlines?

 The deadline for immunizations to be reviewed by Student Health Education and Compliance is May 15.